-Our approach is guided by our people strategy, reflecting our commitment to creating a workplace that empowers colleagues to deliver our four customer promises.
+Our people strategy is at the heart of everything we do, reflecting our commitment to creating a workplace that empowers colleagues to deliver our four customer promises.

 Our inspiring workplace culture was recognised at the HR Network Awards 2024, where we were named Employer/Workplace of the Year.
-The competition was intense, involving a detailed written application and an onsite visit where judges interviewed colleagues to understand what it's really like to work here.
+The competition was intense, involving a detailed written application and an on-site visit where judges interviewed colleagues to understand what it's really like to work here.
 It was a chance for them to see how our values, practices, and culture resonate across our organisation.